 Malocclusion can be a significant treatment need in the adolescent population as both environmental and genetic factors come into play.
 Although the genetic basis of much malocclusion makes it unpreventable, numerous methods exist to treat the occlusal disharmonies, temporomandibular joint dysfunction, periodontal disease, and disfiguration which may be associated with malocclusion.
-Within the area of occlusal problems are several tooth/jaw-related discrepancies, which can affect the adolescent.
-Third molar malposition and temporomandibular disorders require special attention to avoid long-term problems.
+Within the area of occlusal problems are several tooth/jaw-related discrepancies that can affect the adolescent.
+Third molar malposition and temporomandibular disorders require special attention to avoid longterm problems.
 Congenitally missing teeth present complex problems for the adolescent and often require combined orthodontic and restorative care for satisfactory resolution.

 Malocclusion: Any tooth/jaw positional problems that present significant esthetic, functional, physiologic, or emotional dysfunction are potential difficulties for the adolescent.
-These can include single or multiple tooth malpositions, tooth/jaw size discrepancies, and craniofacial disfigurements.
+These can include single or multiple tooth malpositions, tooth/iaw size discrepancies, and craniofacial disfigurements.

-Recommendations: Any malposition of teeth, malrelationship of teeth to jaws, tooth/jaw size discrepancy, bimaxillary malrelationship, or craniofacial malformations or disfigurement that presents functional, esthetic, physiologic, or emotional problems to the adolescent should be evaluated by the appropriately trained dentist or professional team.
-Treatment of malocclusion by an appropriately trained and/or experienced dentist should be based on professional diagnosis, available treatment options, patient motivation and readiness, and other factors to maximize progress.
+Recommendations: Malposition of teeth, malrelationship of teeth to jaws, tooth/jaw size discrepancy, skeletal malrelationship, or craniofacial malformations or disfigurement that presents functional, esthetic, physiologic, or emotional problems to the adolescent should be referred for evaluation when the treatment needs are beyond the treating dentist's scope of practice.
+Treatment of malocclusion by a dentist should be based on professional diagnosis, available treatment options, patient motivation and readiness, and other factors to maximize progress.38

 Third molars: Third molars can present acute and chronic problems for the adolescent.
 Impaction or malposition leading to such problems as pericoronitis, caries, cysts, or periodontal problems merits evaluation for removal.
-32,34 The role of the third molar as a functional tooth should also be considered.
+36,39 The role of the third molar as a functional tooth also should be considered.
 Although prophylactic removal of all impacted or unerupted disease-free third molars is not indicated, consideration should be given to removal by the third decade when there is a high probability of disease or pathology and/or the risks associated with early removal are less than the risks of later removal.

-Recommendations: Evaluation of third molars, including radiographic diagnostic aids, should be an integral part of the dental examination of the adolescent.25 For diagnostic and extraction criteria, refer to pages 173-179 for the AAPD's Clinical Guideline on Pediatric Oral Surgery.35 Treatment of third molars that are potential or active problems should be performed by an appropriately trained and/ or experienced dentist.
+Recommendations: Evaluation of third molars, including radiographic diagnostic aids, should be an integral part of the dental examination of the adolescent.28 For diagnostic and extraction criteria, refer to AAPD's Guideline on Pediatric Oral Surgery.
+Referral should be made if treatment is beyond the treating dentist's scope of practice.

-Temporomandibular joint problems: Disorders of the temporomandibular joint can occur at any age, but adolescence may provide the stimulus to trigger problems.36-39
+Temporomandibular joint (TMJ) problems: Disorders of the TMJ can occur at any age, but appears to be more prevalent in adolescence.
+40-42

-Recommendations: Evaluation of the temporomandibular joint and related structures should be a part of the examination of the adolescent.
-Abnormalities should be managed by an appropriately trained and/or experienced dentist following accepted clinical procedures.
-40,41
+Recommendations: Evaluation of the TMJ and related structures should be a part of the examination of the adolescent.
+Referral should be made when the diagnostic and/or treatment needs are beyond the treating dentist's scope of practice.
+43,44

-Congenitally missing teeth: The impact of a congenitally missing permanent tooth on the developing dentition can be significant.3 When treating adolescent patients with congenitally missing teeth, many factors must be taken into consideration including, but not limited to, esthetics, patient age, and growth potential, as well as periodontal and oral surgical needs.42-44
+Congenitally missing teeth: The impact of a congenitally missing permanent tooth on the developing dentition can be significant.
+When treating adolescent patients with congenitally missing teeth, many factors must be taken into consideration including, but not limited to, esthetics, patient age, and growth potential, as well as periodontal and oral surgical needs.

 Recommendations: Evaluation of congenitally missing permanent teeth should include both immediate and long-term management.
-Management should be by an appropriately trained and/or experienced dentist, and a team approach may be indicated.45
+Referral should be made when the treatment needs are beyond the treating dentist's scope of practice.
+A team approach may be indicated.

 Ectopic eruption: Abnormal eruption patterns of the adolescent's permanent teeth can contribute to root resorption, bone loss, gingival defects, space loss, and esthetic concerns.
 Early diagnosis and treatment of ectopically erupting teeth can result in a healthier and more esthetic dentition.
 Prevention and treatment may include extraction of deciduous teeth, surgical intervention, and/or endodontic, orthodontic, periodontal, and/or restorative care.
-46-50
+48-50